Ascend/pytorch/docs/en/PyTorch Operator Development Guide/PyTorch Operator Development Guide.md

         There should be no error in this step.
 The log added in  **add**  should be displayed.
 If an error occurs, check the code to ensure that no newly developed code affects the test.

-    3. The newly developed custom TBE operator is combined into CANN.
-Logs are added to the operator entry as the running identifier.
+    3. Combine the newly developed custom TBE operator into CANN.
+Add logs to the operator entry as the running identifier.
     4. After the compilation and installation of CANN are complete, call  **python3.7.5 test\_add.py**  to perform the test.

         >![](public_sys-resources/icon-note.gif) **NOTE:**